 The two main reasons that an espresso does not turn out, so good is due to high acidity and under extraction.

 An Espresso is easily the most commonly brewed coffee and one that you must get right.
 It also has everything that a cup of coffee has, namely it’s intensity.

 The darker roasts are roasted for longer, which increases the total dissolved solids in a coffee and reduces the acidity.
 This reduction is acidity makes your coffee easier to work with and make great coffee with.

 With all coffees that you brew, you want at least 20% of the coffee to be dissolved into the hot water.
 Higher than 20% is hard to get, but it is possible.
-A coffee with sub-19% espresso extractions don’t taste as well.
-This has been well researched and tested.
+A coffee with sub-19% espresso extractions doesn’t taste as well.
+This has been well-researched and tested.

 The peak extractions are from 19% to 22%.
 This applies to all types of coffee.
 Anything over 22% extraction leads to a coffee that starts to taste overly extracted.

-This is where the dialling in of your coffee and espresso extraction comes into play.
+This is where the dialing in of your coffee and espresso extraction comes into play.

 Adjusting the brewing temperature, water pressure and extraction time will affect how much of your coffee is dissolved into the water.